 Developing a post-COVID corporate travel policy

 No matter what changes need to be made to your business travel management approach, make sure your employees have reviewed and understand any new policies.
-Urge them to update their contact details, book within your program, and keep you informed of any burdens or inconveniences the new policies might cause.
+Urge them to update their contact details, book within your program, and keep you informed of any burdens or inconveniences the new guidelines might cause.
 Having buy-in from your employees can make all the difference in meeting your corporate travel management goals.